Cubasis 2 Vs Garageband Ipad

 The freeze in Cubasis bakes all the Midi and effects on a Midi track to an Audio track, like a pre-render.
 It saves on a lot of processing.

 Cubasis is on sale right now, GB is FREE (and you already have it I see).
-I recommend both if you have the space for them.
+I recommend both if you have the space for them.@CracklePot said:

 To be honest I don’t see myself making much use of piano roll note entering as it’s not as fun for me.